 Thus, instead of having more stiff springs for keeping the clutch engaged firmly at high speeds, they are less stiff, so that the driver may not get any strain in operating the clutch.

 When the speed decreases, the weights fall and the levers do not exert any pressure on the pressure plate.
 Only the spring pressure is exerted on the pressure plate which is sufficient to keep the Semi-Centrifugal clutch engaged.

 An adjusting screw is provided at the end of the lever, by means of which the centrifugal force on the pressure plate can be adjusted.
 The lever is shown in details in the figure.

-For better understanding about Semi-Centrifugal Clutch watch the video below
+For better understanding about Semi-Centrifugal Clutches watch the video below

 - Less stiff springs used for keeping the clutch engaged.